wdrbork/allergy-alert/reports/oct25.md

 What worked: Team communication worked well through discord.
 Setting up schedule to layout our tasks so we have a better idea of the project timeline and what will be feasible.

-What we learned: Learned about how MongoDB will interface with expressJS
+What we learned: Learned about how MongoDB will interface with expressJS.

-Where we had trouble:
+Where we had trouble: We encountered difficulties in understanding how MongoDB will interface with ExpressJS.
+While progress was made, there were still uncertainties about the integration of these technologies.
+This lack of clarity led to some delays in setting up our database and developing the backend.

-Where we are blocked:
+Where we are blocked: There are knowledge gaps in specific areas of the tools that we are using.
+These gaps have resulted from varying levels of familiarity with the technologies we are planning on utilizing.

 #### Plans for next week:
 - Create REST API